Visa and immigration

 - Student Visa for programmes lasting more than 6 months

-- Visitor Visa for programmes shorter than 6 months in duration.
+- Standard Visitor Visa for programmes shorter than 6 months in duration

-All students coming to study at SOAS for longer than 6 months should apply for a Student visa.
-To apply you will be requiring a CAS number from SOAS.
+All students coming to study at SOAS for longer than 6 months should apply for a Student visa (above).
+To apply you will require a CAS from SOAS; see our page Requesting a CAS.

-If you are attending a course/programme that lasts for 6 months or less you can enter the UK on a Student Visitor visa and do not require a CAS number.
+If you are attending a course/programme that lasts for 6 months or less you can enter the UK on a Standard Visitor visa and do not require a CAS.
 A letter from the School confirming your acceptance on the course will be needed instead.
-It is important to note that a Student Visitor visa will cover you for the duration of the course plus 30 days, or until the end date of the visa, whichever is earlier.
-It is possible to study more than one short course on the same visa, but you should make it clear when you apply for the visa that you intend to study more than one course during your stay.